GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/index.md

 * Make workflow decisions based on travel information
 * Deliver your travel information to your third party partners as required.

+{: .warning }

+Fusion is **not** a safety-critical system.
+It does not provide real-time data and should not be relied upon for traveller safety or other critical processes.
+Please speak to your CRM about options for traveller safety services.

 Globetrotter Fusion is:

 * **Fast**: The lightweight API transfers information immediately, doing away with old Excel files and slow emails